Spring training is here, and baseball seems to be on the collective mind of West County.

 For more details, contact the museum at 510-235-7387 or firstname.lastname@example.org.

-BASEBALL LIFE DURING WARTIME: Baseball of the World War II variety, meanwhile, is coming to Richmond's
+BASEBALL LIFE DURING WARTIME: Baseball of the World War II variety, meanwhile, is coming to Richmond's national park.

 The speaker series at the Rosie the Riveter/WWII Home Front National Historical Park visitor education center will present a doubleheader of sorts at 2 p.m.
 March 9.
 The program opens with a screening of the 1992 feature film "A League of Their Own," the story of the war-era All-American Girls Professional Baseball League starring Tom Hanks, Geena Davis and Madonna.